BrunoScaglione/TCC-Autonomous-Ship/notes/priorities.md

 - The value of LOS paramater R is not clear

 # TODOS
-- service for getting the updated waypoints from venus server
+- service for getting the updated waypoints (user dragged them in gui) from venus
-- desired surge velocity and yaw angle must be set at the beggining by receiving from initial conditions.
-Will to add some topics or change from service to topic
-- angle convention used for rudder angle in venus